Locations:

 Procedures include:

 • Transjugular intrahepatic portal-systemic shunt (TIPS): In this nonsurgical procedure, an interventional radiologist uses X-ray imaging to guide a slim catheter through a vein in your neck into your liver.
 They send a guidewire with a needle on the end through the catheter to the portal vein in your liver.
 The needle creates a new connection between your portal vein and one of your hepatic veins, the veins that drain blood from your liver.
 This diverts some of the blood flow in your portal vein and reduces pressure.
 After withdrawing the needle and guidewire, they send a stent through the catheter and place it to keep the new channel open.
-This procedure can be very effective, but can cause complications if the stent is too large and redirects too much of your portal blood flow.
+This procedure can be very effective, but can also cause complications if the stent is too large and redirects too much of your portal blood flow.
 The redirected blood doesn’t get filtered as it normally would, so toxins in this blood flow will go back into your circulation.
 These toxins can build up and cause mild cognitive impairment (hepatic encephalopathy).
-The shunt can also close up again over time, especially if the stent was too small.
+The shunt can also close up again over time, especially if the stent is too small.
 This would require another procedure to fix.

-• Distal splenorenal shunt (DSRS):This surgical shunt procedure has strong long-term results, but you have to be in good condition to safely undergo the surgery and recovery.
+• Distal splenorenal shunt (DSRS): This surgical shunt procedure has strong long-term results, but you have to be in good condition to safely undergo it and recovery.
 The procedure redirects portal system blood flow by disconnecting your splenic vein from your liver and attaching it to your left kidney vein instead.
 This selectively and permanently reduces pressure.

 Treating the cause